Java Interview Questions for Freshers, 3, 5, and 10 Years Experience

 As the .equals() method is present in the Object class, we can override our custom .equals() method in the custom class, for object comparison.It cannot be modified.
 They always compare the HashCode.

-This method is used for checking the equality of contents between two objects as per the specified business logic.This operator is used for comparing addresses (or references), i.e. checks if both the objects are pointing to the same memory location.
+This method is used for checking the equality of contents between two objects as per the specified business logic.This operator is used for comparing addresses (or references), i.e., checking if both objects point to the same memory location.

 1. What are the main concepts of OOPs in Java?